Charles Henry Davis: Personal life and death

+During his travels, Davis wrote about his experiences in his journal about London and Copenhagen.

 In 1843, he became a member of the Massachusetts Society of the Cincinnati in succession to his grandfather Colonel Constant Freeman (1757–1824).
 Davis was elected as a member of the American Philosophical Society in 1852.

+Davis translated into English Carl Friedrich Gauss's Theory of the Motion of the Heavenly Bodies Moving about the Sun in Conic Sections (1809), which was published in 1857.